Welcome to PFLAG St. Louis!

 WOULD YOU PREFER MEETING ONE ON ONE?

 We would be happy to arrange a one on one meeting with one of our longtime parents if you feel you would be more comfortable than attending our regular meeting.
-Simply call our HELPLINE at (314) 821-3524, leave a message indicating you would prefer a private meeting, and one of our parents will return your call.
+Simply call our president, Dean Rosen, at (314 872 0288, leave a message indicating you would prefer a private meeting, and one of our parents will return your call.

 WHAT IS A PFLAG ST. LOUIS MEETING LIKE?

 We know it takes a great deal of courage to walk in our door for the first time, so we make it a point to reach out to newcomers to make them feel comfortable.
 You are not required to give your name, join anything or pay anything.
-Our meetings vary, and we often have group discussions, a guest speaker, or watch a documentary DVD.
-New parents usually attend a separate support discussion group headed by one of our longtime members.
-This is done so that they can safely air their concerns in private.
+Our meetings vary, and we often have group discussions, but at times a guest speaker, or watch a documentary DVD.
+New parents get to hear the stories of our members who are farther along on their journey and that cane be very helpful.
+Newcomers may share as little or as much as they choose.
+There is no pressure to share.
 Understanding parents who have been there themselves lead all of our discussion groups.
-We then end the evening with a social gathering to meet everyone individually or look through our lending library of materials.

 IS PFLAG ST. LOUIS UNIQUE?